manansharma18/React-Native-Guide/README.md

 # React-Native-Guide
 Notes For React Native
+## Components
+1. A view is the basic building block of UI: a small rectangular element on the screen which can be used to display text, images, or respond to user input.
+2. SafeAreaView is the component that puts the UI  within the safe area boundaries of a device.
+Safe Area's paddings reflect the physical limitation of the screen, such as rounded corners or camera notches.
+3. Core Components are <View>, <Text>, <ScrollView>, <TextInput>.
+Button has a onPress prop.
+You can still use <> </> instead of using <View></View> for top level components.
+TextInput has a onChangeText prop for a change in text and a onSubmitEditing prop for a function to be called when the text is submitted.
+4. The FlatList component displays a scrolling list of changing, but similarly structured, data.
+FlatList works well for long lists of data, where the number of items might change over time.
+Unlike the more generic ScrollView, the FlatList only renders elements that are currently showing on the screen, not all the elements at once.

+### Fast Refresh
+1. Fast Refresh is a React Native feature that allows you to get near-instant feedback for changes in your React components.
+2. If you edit a module that only exports React component(s), Fast Refresh will update the code only for that module, and re-render your component.
+You can edit anything in that file, including styles, rendering logic, event handlers, or effects.
+3. If you edit a module with exports that aren't React components, Fast Refresh will re-run both that module, and the other modules importing it.
+So if both Button.js and Modal.js import Theme.js, editing Theme.js will update both components.
+4. Finally, if you edit a file that's imported by modules outside of the React tree, Fast Refresh will fall back to doing a full reload.
+You might have a file which renders a React component but also exports a value that is imported by a non-React component.
+For example, maybe your component also exports a constant, and a non-React utility module imports it.
+In that case, consider migrating the constant to a separate file and importing it into both files.
+This will re-enable Fast Refresh to work.
+Other cases can usually be solved in a similar way.
+5.

 ## Navigation
 1. What happens when we navigate away from a route, or when we come back to it?
 How does a route find out that a user is leaving it or coming back to it?
 If you are coming to react-navigation from a web background, you may assume that when user navigates from route A to route B, A will unmount (its componentWillUnmount is called) and A will mount again when user comes back to it.
 While these React lifecycle methods are still valid and are used in react-navigation, their usage differs from the web.